 Lean Coffee was started by two Lean coaches in Seattle in 2009.
 According to the official Lean Coffee website, Jim Benson and Jeremy Lightsmith were looking for a way to discuss Lean techniques without traditional, limiting structures.
 They “didn’t want to start a whole new cumbersome organization with steering committees, speakers, and such.
 They wanted a group that did not rely on anything other than people showing up and wanting to learn or create.”

 These days, there are Lean Coffees all over the world, both in person and online.
-If you are interested in attending a global virtual Lean Coffee, join the free agile42 Community.

 When should you use the Lean Coffee format?

 Lean Coffee is a great structure for almost any meeting type, but the structure is commonly used for sprint retrospectives, conferences, open days, Scrum events, or even to replace traditional corporate meetings.
 They are a good choice if you feel your meetings waste time, attendees are disengaged, and the same topics are discussed over and over again with no real progress towards your goal.
 They also make for great structured networking events, to bounce ideas off other professionals in your industry.

 However, there are some situations when using the Lean Coffee format is not appropriate.
 An example is when setting a meeting about an important topic that needs to be discussed with your team, or when there are crucial updates that require someone to take the lead and share information.

 The Lean Coffee process is very simple, although it may vary depending on the size, location, and mature of the meeting.
 However, the basic structure remains roughly the same.